jungao0211/jungao0211.github.io/_pages/about.md

 Research Interests:
 ======
-I am interesting in Combinatorics, Graph Theory (both extremal and structural), Extremal Set Theory, discrete geometry, and their applications to Computer Science.
+I am interesting in Combinatorics, Graph Theory (both extremal and structural), Extremal Set Theory, Discrete Geometry, and their applications to Computer Science.